 In addition, Marshall has considerable experience in learning and teaching engagement at developmental and administrative levels in theoretical and in teaching practice, this includes chairing numerous periodic and external reviews.

-- PhD University of Lancaster: Sir Joseph Williamson and the Restoration Government Intelligence System, 1660-1680, University of Lancaster supervised by Professor G. Holmes, University of Lancaster and Professor J.S.
+- Dissertation: Sir Joseph Williamson and the Restoration Government Intelligence System, 1660-1680.
+Supervised by Professor G. Holmes, University of Lancaster and Professor J.S.
 Morrill, Selwyn College, Cambridge.
-British Academy Funded, 1988
+British Academy Funded (1988)

 - Scouloudi History Research Fellow, Institute of Historical Research, University of London, 1985.